RogerFK/SCPSL-ItemSpawner/README.md

 `RoomType:ItemType:Probability:Vector:Rotation` where RoomType comes from this list: https://github.com/Grover-c13/Smod2/wiki/Enum-Lists#roomtype and ItemTypes from this: https://github.com/Grover-c13/Smod2/wiki/Enum-Lists#itemtype; probability takes a float number (75.48 for example); and both Vector and Rotation take things like `5,1.48,10:1,0,0`

 The only command as of now is `coinfetcher` and locked to admins and owners to avoid delays caused by any other role, and shows the whole format to place in `items.txt`

+## Future implementations will have commands to add new items from the in-game R.A. console.